Taking care of yourself through sports nutrition is just as important to being a good surfer as any other factor.

 - Cottage cheese or Greek yogurt, fruit salad, low-fat muffin, and milk, juice, or water;

 An Everyday Diet Plan

-While you're out of the water, it's also essential to have healthy eat and drink habits.
+While you're out of the water, it's also essential to have healthy eating and drinking habits.

 Fruits and Veggies

 We've all been told to eat our veggies and that they're good for us.